BelimFaux/3D-Tetris/README.md

 ## Credit

+- As the only external library, I used [gl-matrix](https://glmatrix.net/) for vector and matrix operations

 - I used the following ressources for the textures with just minimal alignment changes:
     - [https://stock.adobe.com/at/images/wooden-crate-front-view-cargo-box-texture-3d-rendering/199149984](https://stock.adobe.com/at/images/wooden-crate-front-view-cargo-box-texture-3d-rendering/199149984)
     - [https://www.pinterest.com/pin/89157267620469807/](https://www.pinterest.com/pin/89157267620469807/)